rackerlabs/support-how-to/content/cloud-servers/upgrade-citrix-tools-for-windows-servers.md

 ### Upgrade to XenServer Tools 6.5 on the new non-production server

+**Note:** The following steps **must** be performed via the console and not RDP, as network connectivity will be interrupted.
+As an alternative to Java, there are several ways to generate NoVNC (HTML5) console URLs.

-1. Access the non-production server's console through the [Cloud Control Panel](https://mycloud.rackspace.com/).
+1. Access the non-production server's Java console through the [Cloud Control Panel](https://mycloud.rackspace.com/).
 On the Servers page, click the gear icon next to the server’s name and then select **Connect Via Console**.

+  If you are comfortable using cURL, please visit this [community article](https://community.rackspace.com/products/f/25/t/5933) for instructions.
+Otherwise and login to [Pitchfork](https://pitchfork.cloudapi.co/servers/#get_vnc_console-cloud_servers) with your Rackspace username and API key.
+Be sure to change the console_type to, "novnc" before sending the API call.
+The response will contain the URL to the console; simply copy and paste the link into a new browser tab.
+Note that these URLs expire after about 10 minutes, and if the console is not in use, the session will be disconnected.

 2. Start a command prompt as an administrator.